Close

 Resources for Early Learning Teachers and Families

-To honor Black History Month, Early Edge California has put together a list of various educational resources for Early Learning teachers, caregivers, and families on the history and culture of African Americans, specifically the events and people that paved the way for racial justice.
+In celebration of Black History Month, Early Edge California has put together a list of various educational resources to introduce Early Learning teachers, caregivers, and families to Black life, history, and culture, and the events and people that paved the way for racial justice.

 For Teachers & Caregivers